 Before delving into the limitations mentioned above and the best practices to address them, it can be helpful (and more motivating) to start with what robotic process automation can do very well.

 The list of the most common RPA use cases is really long.
 To simplify our overview, we can split these use cases based on the sector in which they are effectively implemented.

 This significant macro group includes the banking, financial services and insurance industries.
 According to the aforementioned Grand View Research’s report, the BFSI sector alone accounted for more than 29% of the global RPA market, ranking No. 1 among all major industries in 2019.
 This may be due to the ever-increasing volumes of data and transactions that financial services companies have faced in recent years.
 In many cases, RPA can become a first step towards digital transformation in banking.

 Among the top RPA use cases in BFSI, we can count:

 The healthcare segment of the global RPA market is the one that Grand View Research estimates will expand with the highest CAGR in the coming years.
-Actually, it’s not surprising considering the need to efficiently, quickly and securely manage a massive amount of private data.
+Actually, it’s not surprising considering the need for smart hospitals to efficiently, quickly and securely manage a massive amount of private data.

-Some of the noteworthy RPA use cases in the healthcare industry are:
+Some of the noteworthy use cases of RPA in healthcare are:

 According to Protiviti's 2019 Global RPA Survey, the telecommunications sector is among the most advanced in implementing RPA.